-- (1) Where, as a condition of an approval, an approval holder or person is required to obtain public liability insurance, indemnifying the local government against all actions, suits, claims, damages, losses and expenses made against or incurred by the local government arising from any activity, action or thing performed or erected in accordance with the approval, and to keep that insurance current for the duration of the approval, the approval holder or person shall - (a) enter into an agreement with the local government to provide and maintain the required public liability insurance; - (b) take out a public liability insurance policy in the name of the approval holder or person and the local government, for a minimum value of \$10 million or such other amount as the local government considers appropriate for the risk involved: - (c) include a clause in the policy under paragraph (b) which prevents the policy from being cancelled without the written consent of the local government; - (d) include a clause in the policy under paragraph (b) which requires both the approval holder or person and the insurance company, to advise the local government if the policy lapses, is cancelled or is no longer in operation; and - (e) on the request of an authorised person, provide for inspection, a certificate of currency for the insurance policy required under paragraph (b). - (2) An approval holder or person who refuses or cannot provide a certificate of currency within 2 working days of a request under subclause (1)(a) commits an offence.
+- (1) Where, as a condition of an approval, an approval holder or person is required to obtain public liability insurance, this public liability insurance must indemnify the local government against all actions, suits, claims, damages, losses and expenses made against or incurred by the local government arising from any activity, action or thing performed or erected in accordance with the approval. - (2) The public liability insurance policy referred to in subclause (1) must be kept current for the duration of the approval and - (a) must be in the name of the approval holder or person and the local government, for a minimum value of \$10 million or such other amount as the local government considers appropriate for the risk involved; - (b) include a clause which prevents the policy from being cancelled without the written consent of the local government; - (c) include a clause which requires both the approval holder or person and the insurance company to advise the local government if the policy lapses, is cancelled or is no longer in operation; and - (d) be available for inspection by an authorised person at the request of the authorised person. - (3) An approval holder or person who refuses or cannot provide a certificate of currency within 2 working days of a request under subclause (2)(d) commits an offence.